JaneEvans/neighborhood-map/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Seattle Coffee Radar

+A fully responsive single-page web application using ReactJS featuring a map of Seattle best coffee shops

-## Available Scripts
+## Getting Started

+In order to run this project locally, please clone/download this repository into a local path.
 In the project directory, you can run:

 ### `npm start`